 Similar to Zillow’s Zestimate, Trulia offers a Trulia Estimate.
-Using this tools, a homeowner can find the approximate value of their own home by using some simple search settings.
-First navigate to neighborhood guides, and then filter that search down to local homes with the same number of bedrooms and features as your own.
+Using these tools, a homeowner can find the approximate value of their own home by using some simple search settings.
+First, navigate to neighborhood guides and then filter that search down to local homes with the same number of bedrooms and features as your own.
 This kind of search will provide you with a good estimate of your home’s worth.
 On average, homes are now worth more than owners paid for them.

 Moreover, Trulia also connects users with realtors, rental listings, and real estate searches.
 Some homeowners want to capitalize on the current market but are not sure if now is the right time to sell.
 Alternately, many have used the Trulia rental listing feature to offer their home for rent, taking advantage of soaring rent prices in more rural areas across the country.

 How Did We End Up in a Seller’s Market?

 Rental prices in cities have dropped with landlords and building managers eager to fill empty rooms, and, on the “home front,” more and more folks are looking to invest in more space.

 Thanks to Zoom, Slack and more, many folks have gotten comfortable working remotely.
 Some tech giants like Twitter and Apple have announced that employees won’t ever have to return to in-person work full-time, unless they want to do so.
 On the heels of such announcements, people who were living in cramped cities with high costs of living realized they could keep their jobs without living near their offices.